news + views + events

 • This decision highlights the value for a client in having their counsel review and ensure all terms within a contract are drafted appropriately and are agreed upon on the front end to be adequately protected from any disputes that may arise.

-If you are looking to ensure your contracts are drafted in a way to best suit your organization’s needs while offering the appropriate protection in the event of a dispute, contact Rob Rakochey in Calgary or Jeremy Taylor in Edmonton.
+If you are looking to ensure your contracts are drafted in a way to best suit your organization’s needs while offering the appropriate protection in the event of a dispute, contact Jeremy Taylor in Edmonton.